last-genius/UCU_Rust_Course/rust_2/homework.md

 functionality, which is going to require you to recursively go through the directories below the one specified by the user.

-A simple output would look like this:
+A simple output would look like this (just launch your system's `tree`):

 ```
 current_directory_name